 Understanding the part I play in what happens to me is accountability, after all.
 This shows pretty much when it comes to self-discipline in online education situations

 But, unless I live on a deserted island by myself, then other people play a part in what happens to me as well.
 None of us are 100% accountable and the self-made man is a myth.
 To deny that is to deny every hand that has helped you get to where you are beginning with the first guardian you were entrusted to — to the last person who kindly bagged your groceries at the supermarket.

-And even if you DO live alone on an island, you still have no control over mother-nature.
+And even if you DO live alone on an island, you still have no control over mother nature.
 She won’t let you live alone.
 Sorry.

 But, if you’re adamant about 100% accountability then be sure to let the next person who helps you know.
 Because then they could use their precious time, and generosity towards someone who isn’t spending their life looking into a mirror.